 It is not a sign of weakness, but a sign of high maturity, to rise to the level of self-criticism.Martin Luther King, Jr.

 There are different schools of thought on this topic.
 However, moderation is the key.
-A bit of criticism as part of introspection is always good.
-But when it starts hurting you and makes you feel bad about self, then it is a high time to stop and take care of yourself.
+A bit of criticism as part of introspection is okay.
+But when it starts hurting you and makes you feel bad about yourself, then it is high time to stop and take care of yourself.

 Here are some steps to accept the situation and protect ourselves from overthinking self-critic.

-Find ways to support yourself.
+- Support – Find ways to support yourself.
 Reach out to friends and family members and allow them to help you.
-It is being strong to ask for help when you need it.
+It requires the courage to ask for help, do it.